RebGov/pokerbankrollmngrbe/README.md

 - Creating and persisiting: user entry of game data

 Future Deliverables:
+**ToDo** update DB relationships to be configured for each user and not for all users.11/23/2019.
+**ToDo** Time and Date hard coded 30 days fix.
  - Tournament Game Data storage and statistics
  - Ability to store "live" sessions
  - Mobile App